 - Begin to investigate potential majors.
 Refer to undergrad.stanford.edu to learn about choosing courses, research opportunities, University requirements, and engaging with faculty.

-- Even if a course from your previous institution will count towards the total number of units required for graduation or for a specific General Education requirement, it does not guarantee it will fulfill specific requirements for your major.
+- Even if a course from your previous institution will count towards the total number of units required for graduation, it does not guarantee it will fulfill specific requirements for your major.
 Consult with the Student Services Administrator in the relevant department(s) to determine which courses they will and will not accept toward major requirements.

 - Pay particular attention to your General Education requirements before you arrive.
 These course requirements can affect the length of time you will spend at Stanford, and it is your responsibility to know the requirements.
 For transfers, the General Education requirements include: Ways of Thinking/Ways of Doing (Ways), Writing and Rhetoric, and Language.
+Your WAYS requirements are proportional according to the number of units you are transferring in, and must be taken at Stanford.
 Transfers are exempt from the Thinking Matters requirement and cannot enroll in these classes.
 With your admission offer, you received a credit evaluation outlining the requirements you have met through previous course work.
 Review this report during the summer, and note if any of your transfer course work is not reflected.

 - Save your syllabi from courses taken at your previous school in case the Office of the Registrar needs additional information.
 Bring materials from prerequisite courses in your potential major to assist department faculty in evaluating your correct course placement at Stanford.
 Remember it is up to the department to determine whether any of the courses taken at your previous school will satisfy the departmental requirements for your major.